-Investment Manager’s Letter November 2010
+Portfolio manager’s Letter November 2010

-Here is an interesting chart that compares the value of the US market to that of emerging markets.
-The US market has been getting cheaper since 2000 when the PE was almost 40 compared to today’s 15.
-Since the beginning of 2002 the PE of the emerging US market share has increased from 12 until it now has about the same PE as US market 2010.
+Here is an interesting chart that compares the value of the US market 2010 to that of emerging markets.
+The US market 2010 has been getting cheaper since 2000 when the PE was almost 40 compared to today’s 15.
+Since the beginning of 2002 the PE of the emerging US market 2010 share has increased from 12 until it now has about the same PE as US market 2010.

 “If I were a benevolent dictator, I would strip the FED of its obligation to worry about the economy and ask it to limit its meddling to attempting to manage inflation.
-Better yet, I would limit its activities to making sure that the economy had a suitable amount of liquidity to function normally.
+Better yet, I would limit its activities to making sure that the economy had a suitable amount of liquidity to support US market 2010.
 Further, I would force it to swear off manipulating asset prices through artificially low rates and asymmetric promises of help in tough times – the Greenspan/Bernanke put.
 It would be a better, simpler, and less dangerous world, although one much less exciting for us students of bubbles.”
 Jeremy Grantham

 Congress has given the FED the task of fighting inflation and providing for full employment.
 The problem is that these tasks are often in conflict – you can do one or the other, but you cannot do both at the same time.
 Left to pursue their own self-interest politicians tend to pressure the FED to focus on unemployment and say to hell with monetary stability.
 Who can blame them?
 Monetary restraint never got anybody re-elected.

 It is interesting that he still recommends being slightly overweight emerging markets, and believes that commodities are currently overpriced short term, but have entered a long term bull market.
 He believes that, while FED policy will eventually cause another bubble and the required correction, this correction will not come soon and so it is probably a mistake to fight the expansion for at least the next year.
-His long term view on commodities is based on his opinion that “we are going to run out of everything.”
+His long term view on US market is based on his opinion that “we are going to run out of everything.”

 Higher oil prices are not all negative, and if the increase occurs over a ten years period it will be one we can live with. $300 oil price is probably what it will take for the world to get serious about alternative energy.
 While this will be bad for companies manufacturing SUVs it may be a strong positive for natural gas and solar energy.

 “China is one very large construction zone.”
 In Guangdong province, the New South China Mall, the biggest emporium in the world, opened virtually without merchants in 2005.
 Five years later, it is virtually without shoppers.
 In northern China, reported, the sprawling new city of Ordos lacks nothing except people.
 “Broad boulevards are unimpeded by traffic.
 Office buildings stand vacant.
 Pedestrians are in short supply.
 And weeds are beginning to sprout up in luxury villa developments that are devoid of residents.”